Jana998-alt/reading-notes/401readings/read09.md

 this is a name for methods that start and end with a double underscore, '_ _ str _ _'. these methods have the quality of being emulatable by other classes, classes that you make.

-this can be done by definig these methods in your class, that way it allows for using other built in functions and methods.
+this can be done by defining these methods in your class, that way it allows for using other built in functions and methods.

 for example: defining _ _ str _ _ enables you to print an object.